Geo-AID/Geo-AID/geo-aid-book/src/reference/rule-operators.md

 Tells Geo-AID that points in the collection `col` lie on (have zero distance) from circle `omega` *in exactly the given order*.
 Note: zero distance rules do not have any impact on the distance variable and decrease figure stability much less than other distance rules.

 **Note**: When negated, creates rules for the points not to be on the circle.
 Points that are on the circle, just not in the given order will not satisfy this rule.

+* `col: 0-P lies_on k: Line`

+Tells Geo-AID that points in the collection `col` lie on (have zero distance) from line `k` *in exactly the given order*.
+Note: zero distance rules do not have any impact on the distance variable and decrease figure stability much less than other distance rules.

+**Note**: When negated, creates rules for the points not to be on the ;ome.
+Points that are on the line, just not in the given order will not satisfy this rule.